VitexSoftware/Icinga-Editor/README.md

 =====

   * We support only Icinga 1.x configuration yet ...
-  * Current Default localization is CZECH.
-(English translation is almost finished.)
+  * English translation is under progress.
+But some pages localization is still in CZECH language.

 Screenshots
 -----------